imrafaelmerino/JIO/README.md

 - `peek`: Combines both success and failure consumers, giving you full visibility into the effect's execution.
   Exceptions occurring here are logged in the JFR system and do not alter the result of the effect.

-- **Racing!**: When you require a result as quickly as possible among multiple alternatives, and you're uncertain which one will be the fastest:
+**I race you!**: When you require a result as quickly as possible among multiple alternatives, and you're uncertain which one will be the fastest:

 ```code